vgmtrans/vgmtrans/docs/synth_authoring_framework_goal.md

 result.instrumentSet(displayName, std::move(instruments));
 ```

 These overloads finish the builder and then use its asset ID and final accumulated range to call the existing asset-commit machinery.
-Finishing first matters because an unusual format may have supplied a late durable range through `value()`.
+Values contribute their durable ranges when inserted, and source records contribute their ranges when attached.
 An optional explicit asset range may be supported, but `builder.include(range)` should cover the normal case.

 A sample-builder commit also retains its source-key lookup inside `ScanResultBuilder` for the remainder of the scan.
 Later instrument parsing can therefore resolve a sparse source key with an ordinary `ScanSampleCollectionRef`; the format does not need a wrapper that couples the handle to copied builder state. `sampleByKeyOrWarning()` combines this lookup with the common missing-reference diagnostic.